WestCoastInformatics/wci-terminology-service-in-5-minutes/README.md

 This is an easy-to-use tutorial for accessing West Coast Informatics Terminology Server APIs.

+*Reference deployments*

+For testing against "https://wci.terminology.tools", request a 30-day token from info@westcoastinformatics.com that can be used for Authentication bearer tokens.

+For testing against "https://snomed.terminology.tools", no Authentication headers are required.

 ## Table of Contents

 1. [Tutorials by Language](#tutorials-by-language)